prysmaticlabs/documentation/website/docs/prysm-usage/parameters.md

 ### Management flags
 | Flag        | Usage           |
 | ------------- |:-------------|
 | `--deposit-contract` | Define a deposit contract address.
-Beacon chain node will listen logs coming from the deposit contract to determine when validator is eligible to participate.
+Beacon chain node will listen to logs coming from the deposit contract to determine when validator is eligible to participate.
 | `--contract-deployment-block` | Define the ETH1 block in which the deposit contract was deployed.
 (Default: 11184524)
 | `--head-sync` | Starts the beacon node with the previously saved head state instead of finalized state.
 | `--disable-sync` | Starts the beacon node without entering initial sync and instead exits to regular sync immediately.